A total of 57 to battle for 18 constituencies in Northern Region

 The 18 constituencies in the Northern region are Tamale Central, Tamale South, Tamale North, Sagnarigu, Tolon, Savelugu, Mion, Bimbilla Wulensi, Zabzugu, Tatale-Sanguli, Yendi, Mion, Gushegu, Nanton, Saboba, Kpandai, and Kumbungu.

-The PNC also fielded four candidates in the Mion, Savelugu, Tamale Central, and Tamale South Constituencies.
-They are Sayibu Abdul-Rauf, Haruna Zakaria, Mubarik Abdul-Karim, and Sualisu Nabila Imoro.
+The PNC also fielded four candidates in the Mion, Savelugu, Tamale Central, and Tamale South Constituencies, and they are Sayibu Abdul-Rauf, Haruna Zakaria, Mubarik Abdul-Karim, and Sualisu Nabila Imoro.

 A brief history of parliamentary seats for the Northern Region puts the NDC as heading the region with parliamentary seats.
 The party in 1992 secured all 23 seats.
 In that year the NPP and the other minority parties boycotted the parliamentary elections.